Keeriiim/Vagrant/AWS/EC2.md

 # Connect to instance
 - Find ur instance - > Press on Connect -> SSH Client
+- Once the SSH is established, the communication is going through port 22 which if allowed, the rest will be allowed.
 ![image](https://github.com/Keeriiim/Vagrant/assets/117115289/7e8c2fef-bc2f-42b5-bdb0-2fc0e42ecbed)

 ## From Git Bash